 A seed capital loan covers the costs for the initial design and submission of development approval, often obtained in exchange for equity or stake in the project.

-Simulation analysis to evaluate risk or identify critical factors.
-Key quantitative assumptions, including underlying a decisions, estimate, or project, are changed systematically to assess their effect on the final outcome.
+Simulation analysis in which key quantitative assumptions and computations (underlying a decision, estimate, or project) are changed systematically to assess their effect on the final outcome.

 The costs associated with developing the site, including clearing land to final landscaping.

 A topographical and feature survey of the site completed by a land surveyor.